Leonard Smelt (British Army officer): Later life

 George II died in 1760 and ten years later Smelt was introduced to his successor George III.
 The introduction was affected by Robert D'Arcy, 4th Earl of Holderness, a mutual friend, and George took a liking to Smelt despite their different politics – Smelt supported the Whigs.
 Holderness was made governor to George's two eldest sons in April 1771 and gained Smelt the post of deputy governor.
 They both fell from their positions ten years later – Smelt refused a pension, but did gain the post of Deputy Ranger of Richmond Park and remained an intimate of George and his wife Queen Charlotte.
 Smelt also sent his nephew Cornelius to a military academy.

-In retirement Smelt got to know several literary figures in London, including Samuel Johnson, Oliver Goldsmith, David Garrick, Edmund Burke, Elizabeth Montagu, Hannah More, Mrs Delaney, Horace Walpole, Charles Burney and Frances Burney.
+In retirement Smelt got to know several literary figures in London, including Samuel Johnson, Oliver Goldsmith, David Garrick, Edmund Burke, Elizabeth Montagu, Hannah More, Mrs Delaney, Sir Lucas Pepys, Horace Walpole, Charles Burney, Frances Burney, The Hon.
+Mrs Boscawen and others.
 He lived at Kew from 1787 to 1789, meaning he frequently met with Frances Burney and the King during the latter's first bout of 'madness' at Kew Palace in winter 1788–1789.
 His wife was a niece of lieutenant general Joshua Guest of Lydgate in Lightcliffe, Yorkshire – they had two daughters, Anne and Dorothy.
-In 1792, just after his wife's death, Smelt left Kew and returned to Yorkshire, dying at Great Langton in 1800.
+In 1792, just after his wife's death, Smelt left Kew and returned to Yorkshire, dying at Langton Hall, Little Langton in 1800.